Canon Alexander Galloway: Liturgist

 Third, a baptismal font.
 This can be seen in St John’s Episcopal Church, Crown Terrace in Aberdeen.
 The bowl is octagonal with sunken panels on each face.
 This design is striking when compared to other medieval fonts in Scotland.
 The liturgical signs are as follows: the eight sides of the bowl itself are a reference to the eighth day of Holy Week – the Sunday of the Resurrection and new birth.
-A striking feature on one side of the bowl is the letters A & G intertwined with a cord.
+A feature on one side of the bowl is the letters A & G intertwined with a cord.
 There are in addition on other faces, the Arma Christi (five wounds - the objects associated with Jesus' Passion), two sacred monograms (one being “IHS” - abbreviation of the name ΙΗΣΟΥΣ (Jesus); the other a crowned M for Mary), a pierced heart (the "arms of Mary"), two carved roses and the cross with a crown of thorns.
-Galloway made extensive use of the Marian Rose in his liturgical signs, as well as being a practicing "Marianist".
+Galloway made extensive use of the Marian Rose in his liturgical signs, as well as being a practising "Marianist".
 The bowl, which is 18 in deep and 9.5 in wide has a drain.
 It now sits on a pedestal which was designed by the Aberdeen architect James Mitchell who provided the setting in 1851 when it was installed in St John's.